-Here are five best practices to build relationships and reliable connections with the youth in your ministry.
+Looking for ways to get young adults involved in church?
+Here are five reliable ways to build relationships and connections with the youth in your ministry.

 When you look around at your church, how many younger members do you see weekly?

-If your church is struggling to form lasting relationships with its younger members, then it’s time to consider new ways to engage the next generation of churchgoers.
+If your church is struggling to form lasting relationships with its younger members, then it’s time to consider better ways to engage the next generation of churchgoers.

 Teenagers want to interact with adults who are genuine and honest.
 They’re not looking for an act or for someone who tries too hard to relate to them.